 Of course, Bloodborne isn’t without fault, and the endgame can get quite grindy, though the bulk of the game makes for a truly unique experience, both from a gameplay and from a storytelling perspective.
 After all, few games and films can pull Lovecraftian horror off properly, and Bloodborne is one of the few pieces of art that managed to do it right.

 And of course, how could we not mention Sekiro, FromSoftware’s latest entry in their string of outstanding Souls-like games.
 Now, some people don’t see Sekiro as a Souls-like game, claiming that it strays too far from the original Souls formula.
 And true enough, Sekiro definitely isn’t an action RPG but an action game with some RPG elements and a series of notable tweaks that set it in a category of its own compared to its predecessors.

 Namely, it drops the stamina bar that was the staple of the Souls-like subgenre and replaces it with the posture bar, it places a greater accent on parrying i.e. “deflecting” attacks, making it preferable to dodging in most cases.
 On top of that, Sekiro also introduces some rudimentary stealth mechanics and the player is definitely encouraged to take advantage of them.
 Ultimately, the pacing of the fights is similar to Bloodborne, though there is less playstyle variety.

-Furthermore, as can be seen from any promotional material, Sekiro departs the grim worlds of the previous Souls game in favor or a more colorful fictionalized version of medieval Japan.
+Additionally, as it can be seen from any promotional material, Sekiro departs from the grim worlds of the previous Souls game in favor of a more colorful fictionalized version of medieval Japan.
 The storytelling, too, is much more straightforward than that of the other games, which some will appreciate while others will note.